The Jesse H. Jones School of Business is accredited by the Association to Advance

 the 1980’s in which the School’s accreditation was not reaffirmed, the School met

 the standards for AACSB accreditation in 2002.
 The School was granted a 10-year accreditation.

-Learn more about the most current accreditation standards by clicking on this link.
+To learn more about the most current accreditation standards, click here.